iric-soft/epcy/doc/basic_usage.rst

 --------------------

-For this tutorial, we propose to download a part of the Leucegene cohort composed by 100 Acute Myeloid Leukemia (AML) individual samples.
+For this tutorial, we propose to download a part of the Leucegene cohort composed by 88 Acute Myeloid Leukemia (AML) individual samples.
 To reduce the execution time, we are going to only analyze coding genes (19,892 genes).
 These input files are available in a specific git repo named *epcy_tuto*, and can be downloaded using *git*:

-(The git repo *epcy_tuto* will coming soon)

 .. code:: bash

-   git clone
+   git clone git@github.com:iric-soft/epcy_tuto.git
-   cd epcy_tuto/data/leucegene3
+   cd epcy_tuto/data/leucegene

 If you examine the *design.txt* file, you can see that an *AML* column is used to classify each sample into one of these 3 subtypes of AML: